farkam135/GoIV/DEVELOPMENT.md

 [Syncing your fork] (https://help.github.com/articles/syncing-a-fork/) will keep it up to date with the latest commits on the main repo.
 This will also reduce the chances of getting merge conflicts.
 Always sync your fork before working on it!

 ## Contributing with Pull Requests

+### Ensure Commits Follow Coding Style
+Use Android Studio autoformatting and check with CheckStyle that your PR does not add coding style violations.

 ### Splitting Pull Requests
 Please open separate PR's for separate bug fixes or features.
 It helps us to review your PR's.